-Facilitator, strategic advisor, and author of The Art of Gathering
+Facilitator, strategic advisor, and acclaimed author of The Art of Gathering

 About Priya Parker

 Priya Parker’s bold approach to gatherings redefines the ways people connect, learn, and develop relationships.
-The founder of boutique advisory firm Thrive Labs, she helps activists, elected officials, corporate executives, educators, and philanthropists create transformative, unforgettable gatherings that allow them to step back from their daily routine, rediscover their motivations, and develop strategies for innovation.
+The acclaimed author of The Art of Gathering: How We Meet and Why it Matters, executive producer and host of the New York Times podcast, Together Apart, and the founder of boutique advisory firm Thrive Labs, she helps activists, elected officials, corporate executives, educators, and philanthropists create transformative, unforgettable gatherings that allow them to step back from their daily routine, rediscover their motivations, and develop strategies for innovation.

 In The Art of Gathering, Parker combines fascinating case studies culled from an international cast of characters with practices to follow—and rules to break— to connect more meaningfully with friends, colleagues, and strangers.
 She includes examples from her attempts to create connections, illustrating which tactics worked and which ones failed.
 Included among her success stories are “#IamHere Days,” self-organized adventures in which a group of people unplugs and explores a neighborhood, and “15 Toasts,” dinner parties where each guest has to toast to a common theme (the twist: the last one has to sing their toast).
 Parker’s interactive talks are both a demonstration of the techniques described in her books and a guide on how to implement her strategies.